Sigil-Ebook/Sigil/README.md

 An up-to-date version of Sigil is available via flatpak on Flathub.
 So if your distro can use Flatpak, you can always use [Sigil that way](https://flathub.org/apps/details/com.sigil_ebook.Sigil) if your distro's Sigil package seems to be lagging too far behind.

+An up-to-date version of Sigil is also available in our releases as an AppImage.

 For Building on Mac OS X
 ========================